 Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Passive income earners can’t say no to this!
-As you would’ve probably heard, Portugal is a very attractive destination for those who want to enjoy life with great weather, excellent quality of life, and tax benefits.
+As you’ve probably heard, Portugal is a very attractive destination for those who want to enjoy life with great weather, excellent quality of life, and tax benefits.
 So if you’re someone with passive income, the D7 Visa can be your way to Portugal.

 Pensions aren’t the only recognized source of passive income.
 Check out all the other ways you can live in Portugal without working here.
 Pretty soon, you’ll understand why retirees flock to this country and spend the rest of their lives near a stunning beach.